kojiishi/snap-height/README.md

 the line height of the root element.

 In this model,
-it is authors' repsonsibility to keep the sum of margins/paddings to the multiple of the rhythm unit.
+it is authors' responsibility to keep the sum of margins/paddings to the multiple of the rhythm unit.
 This unit helps authors doing so.